timulations/eureka_drogon/README.md

 # eureka_drogon
-Eureka client for web services built on Drogon C++17 for service discovery with your Drogon servers.
+Minimalistic Eureka client for web services built on Drogon C++17 for service discovery with your Drogon servers.

 ## Getting Started
 Clone this repo.